mate-academy/js_convert-temperature/readme.md

-# Boilerplate for JS tasks
+# Convert temperature according to input

 **Read the guideline before start**